QSBS Packing: A Tax Strategy to Maximize Your Individual QSBS Exemption Beyond $10 Million

 Another QSBS Packing tax strategy to consider is contributing cash or intellectual property in exchange for QSBS equity.
 This can effectively increase the basis of your QSBS stock and allow you to exclude more from capital gains when you sell.

-3) Selling high-basis QSBS stock and your low-basis QSBS during the same tax year
+3) Selling high-basis QSBS stock and low-basis QSBS during the same tax year

 Another QSBS packing tax strategy to consider is selling both high-basis and low-basis QSBS stock during the same tax year.
-The goal is to increase the total aggregate basis of your QSBS stock since you can exclude 10 times the aggregate adjusted basis for the 1202 stock sold in that given year.
+The goal is to increase the total aggregate basis of your QSBS stock, since Section 1202 allows you to exclude up to 10 times the aggregate adjusted basis of QSBS stock sold in a given tax year.

-For example, let’s say you have two different share classes of QSBS stock:
+For example, assume you have two different classes of QSBS stock:

-In this particular scenario, if you sell both classes of stock in the same tax year, you can exclude $20 million from capital gains.
-That would be a 10x basis of those total shares sold.
-This is possible even though you’ve only held the zero basis stock for over five years.
+In this scenario, if you sell both classes of QSBS stock in the same tax year and the 10× basis limitation governs, you can exclude up to $20 million of capital gains.

 Plan Your Exit Strategy With Tax Experts You Can Trust